Weekend Box Office: ‘Terminator: Dark Fate’ Wins Its Opening, But Likely Won’t Be Back

-The first two movies in franchise devoted to The Terminator are scored incredibly high and Arnold Schwarzenegger had a lot to do with that.
+The first two movies in the franchise devoted to The Terminator have scored incredibly high, and Arnold Schwarzenegger had a lot to do with that.
 The third film in the series wasn’t great, but fans still enjoyed it.
-After two lackluster movies, the saga detailing machines taking over the planet has returned to dominance, but a good film didn’t end up helping its box office take for the opening weekend.
+After two lackluster sequels, the saga detailing machines taking over the planet has returned to dominance, but a good film such as Terminator: Dark Fate didn’t bring about much monetary success at the box office the first weekend of November 2019.

 As reported by Box Office Mojo, Terminator: Dark Fate disappointed on Friday with an estimated $10.6 million on its first day.
 Things really didn’t improve much over the weekend as it only pulled in an estimated $29 million over the course of its entire opening few days.